NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Link Aggregation Control Protocol

-        3.  []{#a_computer .anchor}Which of the following command-line
-            tools are used to join a computer to a domain?
+        3. Which of the following command-line tools are used to join a computer to a domain?

             a.
 Net.exe